jupyterhub/jupyterhub-deploy-teaching/README.md

 * To manage the running status of `jupyterhub` and `nbgrader`, you will need to SSH to the server, and use `supervisorctl` to start those services.
 * You can edit the ansible configuration by editing `./ansible_cfg`.

+## Saving and restoring users

+In some situations, you may remount your user's home directories into a new instance that doesn't have their user accounts, but has their home directories.
+When recreating the same users it is important that they all have the same uids so the new users have ownership of the home directories.

+To save the list of usernames and uids in `{{homedir}}/saved_users.txt`:

+ansible-playbook saveusers.yml

+Then, when you run deploy.yml, it will look for this file and if it exists, will create those users with those exact uids and home directories.

+You can also manually create the users by running:

+	python3 create_users.py

+in the home directory.